zerowastefestival/zerowastefestival.github.io/index.md

 ![Bare Necessities]({{ site.baseurl }}/images/logos-external/logo-bare-necessities.jpg "Bare Necessities"){:style="float: top;margin-right: 10px;height: 150px;"}

-Bare Necessities offers a wide range of products, including household and body care care items, loose grains, fruits, spices, and snacks.
-Find them at the Zero Waste Festival our check out their [facebook page](https://www.facebook.com/BareNecessitiesIreland/) to check at which markets you can find them.
+Bare Necessities offers a wide range of products, including household and body care care items, loose grains, fruits, and snacks.
+Find them at the Zero Waste Festival or check out their [facebook page](https://www.facebook.com/BareNecessitiesIreland/) to check at which markets you can find them.

 ![Bring Your Own]({{ site.baseurl }}/images/logos-external/logo-bring-your-own.png "Bring Your Own"){:style="float: top;margin-right: 10px;height: 150px;"}

 Bring Your Own offers a wide range of products, including household and body care care items, loose grains, fruits, spices, and snacks.
-Find them at the Zero Waste Festival our check out their [facebook page](https://www.facebook.com/bringyourowncontainers/) to check at which markets you can find them.
+Find them at the Zero Waste Festival or check out their [facebook page](https://www.facebook.com/bringyourowncontainers/) to check at which markets you can find them.

 <a href="#top">Back to top</a>